Tech boosts European shares on Nokia, Infineon results

-LONDON, April 29 European shares rose on Tuesday, led by technology stocks as results from chipmaker Infineon and telecommunication gear maker Nokia brightened the outlook for the sector.
+LONDON European shares rose on Tuesday, led by tech stocks as estimate-topping results from chipmaker Infineon and telecommunication gear maker Nokia brightened the outlook for the sector.

-The two were among the top risers on the pan-European FTSEurofirst 300 index after they reported forecast-beating quarterly earnings boosted respectively by demand from automotive and industrial customers and by software deals.
+Infineon and Nokia were among the top risers on the pan-European FTSEurofirst 300 index after they reported quarterly earnings boosted respectively by demand from automotive and industrial customers and by software deals.

-The STOXX Europe 600 Tech index was up 1.4 percent, a top sectoral riser.
+The STOXX Europe 600 Tech index was up 1.7 percent, a top sectoral riser.
+Telecom equipment maker Alcatel Lucent, for example, added 2.8 percent.

-While demand drivers vary between different companies, Nokia and Infineon's strong numbers helped improve sentiment towards the sector which had been dented by weak updates from ASML , Ericsson and SAP this month.
+While demand drivers vary between different companies, Nokia and Infineon's strong numbers helped improve sentiment around the sector as a whole, which had been dented by weak updates from ASML, Ericsson and SAP earlier this month.

-Exposure to industrial demand helped Infineon in comparison to the likes of SAP, said Frederique Carrier, director of European Equities at RBC Wealth Management, who warned against over-optimism based on a handful of company results.
+Exposure to industrial demand helped Infineon in comparison to the likes of SAP, Frederique Carrier, director of European Equities at RBC Wealth Management, said.
+She said it was too early in the earnings season to get overly optimistic.

 "It's early in the earnings season, but while there are some companies that are beating expectations, the numbers which have come out are quite mixed," she said.